Sign in

 What's the secret to AI and video production?
 Trial and error.
 In this behind-the-scenes breakdown, we show you how we used AI (and a lot of human instinct) to bring our campaign video to life—from storyboard to final cut.

-That’s why Superside’s Director of Brand & Marketing Creative, Piotr Smietana is helping us share the story of how we created our Q2 2025 campaign video—so you can see where AI shines, what’s still a work in progress and how human creativity will always lead the way.
+That’s why Superside’s Director of Brand & Marketing Creative, Piotr Smietana is helping us share the story of how we created our Q2 2025 campaign video—so you can see where AI helped us work more efficiently, what’s coming next and how human creativity will always lead the way.

 Backstory: How AI got the gig